dannyrsu/league-api/README.md

 - Redis for caching profile calls
 - Add channels and go routines for the api calls
 - Try to get rid of intermediate structs
+- Restructure the rest api and client app to best practices